-Thankfully the plot didn’t involve any of the attorneys at Appelman and Lloyd, but the report says Nash targeted a lawyer from Granite City, Illinois.
+Thankfully the plot didn’t involve any of the attorneys at Appelman Law but the report says Nash targeted a lawyer from Granite City, Illinois.

 What puts the story over the top is the amount of information that was gathered about Nash’s kidnapping plan.
 Much of the evidence used against Nash was provided by a tape recorder that was planted on a co-worker who Nash enlisted to help carry out his plan.
 Some of Nash’s ridiculous plans are detailed below.

 - Nash planned to kidnap the lawyer and force him to write checks for “labor”, which Nash could then collect.

 - If the attorney wouldn’t comply, Nash planned to force the attorney to wear a fake explosive suit and walk into his bank.
 The attorney would then need to withdraw all his funds or risk being blown up.
 Nash said he got the idea by watching a show on the Discovery Channel.

 - Nash planned to wear makeup or a mask, saying “This is Mission Impossible (expletive)”.

 - Nash eventually planned to kill the lawyer by staging an accident involving a hot-tub, a cat, and a radio.

 - During one of the recordings, Nash told his colleague that he was willing to buy a cat, a litter box, and pet food to further his staged suicide plan.

 - Nash told the would-be accomplice they could avoid leaving behind DNA evidence by using copious amounts of hair gel to keep their hair from shedding.

 Nash’s accomplice wanted no part of the operation, and he agreed to wear a recording device for the FBI.